 Ethical Conduct Administration

 The Code of Business Conduct is administered by our Ethics & Compliance Committee.
 This cross-functional senior management team oversees all our ethics and compliance programs and determines Code violations and discipline.
 Our Ethics & Compliance Office has operational responsibility for education, consultation, monitoring and assessment related to the Code of Business Conduct and compliance issues.
 Associates worldwide receive a variety of ethics and compliance training courses administered by the Ethics & Compliance Office.
 We regularly monitor and audit our business to ensure compliance with the Code and the law.
 We also maintain a consistent set of best-in-class standards around the world that govern how we investigate and handle Code issues.
-In 2008, we revised the Code to further improve its effectiveness, and in 2012 we updated the Code to improve its effectiveness and incorporate requirements under the UK Bribery Act.

 EthicsLine is a global online and telephone information and reporting service that is available to all of our associates, bottling partners, suppliers, and consumers so they may ask questions about ethics and compliance issues.
-It is available 24 hours a day, seven days a week, with translators available, as a means for individuals to report potential violations.
+It is available 24 hours a day, seven days a week, with translators available, as a means for individuals to ask questions and report potential violations.

-Building Ethical Business Practices in High-Risk Areas
+Building Ethical Business Practices

 More on Journey

 - View our 2016 Sustainability Report

 - Trash to Treasure: How Coke Scholar Samuel Alemayehu is Revolutionizing his Hometown with Africa’s First Waste-to-Energy Facility